 Other attractions worth a mention include Tomb of Ibrahim Khan Sur, Jal Mahal, an edifice surrounded by water on all sides, Tripolia gateway, the main entrance to a garden that has three sides, and Chatta Rai Bal Mukund Das, a palatial palace constructed by Rai Bal Mukund Das.

-Narnul enjoys three seasons that occur throughout the year - Summer, Monsoon and Winter.
+Narnaul enjoys three seasons that occur throughout the year - summer, monsoon and winter.

 Narnul is a town which is well-connected with major destinations through rail, air and also by bus.